simon-ritchie/apysc/docstring_markdowns/apysc/_validation/event_validation.md

 **[Raises]**

-- ValueError: If specified instance is not Event instance.
+- ValueError: If a specified instance is not the `Event` class instance.

 ## `validate_event_type` function docstring